Sign In Register

 Safety Score2.5 / 5.0

-Trenton has an average annual temperature of 59°F (15°C).
+Trenton enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 39°F in January while summers reach 78°F in July.
-Annual precipitation is 60.2 inches.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 60.2 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 739 feet.

 Temperature